Brittany is a mobile gaming addict! Her favourite genres are simulation, casual, RPG, tycoon, fashion, adventure, puzzle, and city-builders.

-Though TapJoy is a legitimate company, it can be a bit daunting to a first-time user, so this guide is intended to help you get started with TapJoy, learn the best offers to complete, and how to contact the company if you aren't rewarded with your premium currency after completing an offer.
+Though TapJoy is a legitimate company, it can be a bit daunting to a first-time user, so this guide is intended to help you get started with TapJoy, learn the best offers to complete, and learn how to contact the company if you aren't rewarded with your premium currency after completing an offer.

 Not all games are supported with TapJoy, but quite a few are.
 Some popular games that offer TapJoy rewards are: